AI Training ROI: How to Measure What Matters Beyond Completion Rates

 The 30/60/90-day framework works because it measures behaviour change at three critical windows:

 Day 90: Integration.
 This is where you find out whether the training actually worked.
 At 90 days, AI tools should be part of normal workflow — not something people consciously decide to use, but something they'd notice if it disappeared.
-Day 90 is where you measure real impact.
+Day 90 is where you measure real impact: not "are they using the tools?" but "are the tools producing measurable results?"

 Three Metrics That Predict Training Impact